rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### `ActionController::Parameters` No Longer Inherits from `HashWithIndifferentAccess`

 Calling `params` in your application will now return an object instead of a hash.
 If your parameters are already permitted, then you will not need to make any changes.
-If you are using `slice` and other methods that depend on being able to read the hash regardless of `permitted?` you will need to upgrade your application to first permit and then convert to a hash.
+If you are using `map` and other methods that depend on being able to read the hash regardless of `permitted?` you will need to upgrade your application to first permit and then convert to a hash.